aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 as apposed to `/usr/local/Cellar/php/7.3.5/` for the latest 7.3 version.

-As an example the version 7.2  php, pecl and php-fpm binaries will be installed at:
+The version 7.2  php, pecl and php-fpm binaries will then be installed at:

 `/usr/local/Cellar/php@7.2/7.2.18/bin/php`
 `/usr/local/Cellar/php@7.2/7.2.18/bin/pecl`
-`/usr/local/Cellar/php@7.2/7.2.18/sbin/`
+`/usr/local/Cellar/php@7.2/7.2.18/sbin/php-fpm`

-and the version 7.2 configuration files will be installed in:
+and the v7.2 configuration files will be installed in:

 `/usr/local/etc/php/7.2/`